SoftMeadow/edworking-site/README.md

 # edworking-site
-Just a frontend for a small
+Just a frontend for a small site